-The managing director of SALCAB has sent out demands for payment to each operator of USD31,000 per month for each STM-1 [Synchronous Transport Module level-1].
-Under the signed agreements, each operator owns 5xSTM-1 and with a planned upgrade next year which will increase it to nearly 10xSTM-1... clearly, the operators have no way of absorbing these exorbitant increases and the only result is that the Internet would be more expensive for the people of Sierra Leone.
-(Ogundeji 2014)
+The managing director of SALCAB has sent out demands for payment to each operator of \$31,000 USD per month for each STM-1.
+Under the signed agreements, each operator owns 5xSTM-1 and with a planned upgrade next year which will increase it to nearly 10xSTM-1... clearly, the operators have no way of absorbing these exorbitant increases and the only result is that the Internet would be more expensive for the people of Sierra Leone--(Ogundeji, 2014).

 Although Sierra Leone was a less powerful actor within the organisational field, it seemed the country was still able to exercise agency that could have triggered a field-level change, particularly as they tried to resolve the conflict within the PPP.
-Furthermore, leadership of the ICT Ministry changed with the appointment in 2012 of Mr Alpha Kanu, who immediately reversed the power-sharing agreement of the PPP and reclaimed complete government control over SALCAB operations.
-Kanu felt that SALCAB should be a state-run profitmaking entity.
-He justified his actions by claiming that the agreement was null and void because it was signed by the minister of ICT, rather than the minister of finance (Fofana 2014).
-Kanu also redefined the fee structure for ISPs because the operators (who were also the shareholders) were not paying the operating fees (Balancingact-africa.com 2014).
-This relieved the government.
-In August 2012, the government secured a US\$15 million loan from the Chinese government in order to complete the inland ACE fibre optic cable connection (AIDDATA n.d.).
-These actions could have been the result of a new institutional environment brought on by Chinese support, lending support to

-Wooten and Hoffman's (2008) argument that institutional environments shape, mediate, and channel choices along various pathways.
-The government then created a post for the director-general of SALCAB and appointed a close family member of the Sierra Leone president to manage it.
+Furthermore, leadership of the ICT Ministry changed with the appointment of Mr. Alpha Kanu in 2012, who immediately reversed the powersharing agreement of the PPP and reclaimed complete government control over SALCAB operations.
+Kanu felt that SALCAB should be a state-run profit-making entity.
+He justified his actions by claiming that the agreement was null and void because it was signed by the Minister of ICT, rather than the Minister of Finance.
+Kanu also redefined the fee structure for ISPs because the operators (who were also the shareholders) were not paying the operating fees ("Sierra Leone: 3 ISPs fail to meet ACE consortium payments to SALCAB," n.d.)\.
+This relieved the government's burden of payment to ACE, which had been nearly entirely borne by the government.
+In August 2012, the government secured a USD \$15 million loan from the Chinese government in order to complete the inland ACE fibre optic cable connection.
+These actions could have been the result of a new institutional environment brought on by Chinese support, lending support to Wooten and Hoffman's (2008) argument that institutional environments shape, mediate, and channel choices along various pathways.
+The government then created a post for the directorgeneral of SALCAB and appointed a close family member of the President to manage it.
 These actions were in direct opposition to the Bank's neoliberal agenda, which the Bank saw as a clear breach of contract and responded accordingly:

-Progress towards achieving the PDO [Project Development Objective] is rated Moderately Unsatisfactory.
+Progress towards achieving the PDO is rated Moderately Unsatisfactory.
 Given the very high disbursement rate of about 91.81%, the recent developments in Sierra Leone are rather unfortunate, as until then, the agreement between Government and nine private operators to jointly own and manage the cable was unprecedented and very laudable.
 Significant evidence exists to suggest that Government has since decided to reverse policy decisions on liberalization of the international gateway and divestiture of SALCAB.
-These decisions are likely to have a negative impact on the PDO.
-(Ampah 2014, Implementation Supervision Report 5, emphasis added)
+These decisions are likely to have a negative impact on the Development Objective of the project (Implementation Supervision Report 5, February 2014)